gemssingaporestudentcouncil/innovationweek2020/CODE_OF_CONDUCT.md

  * Unwelcome sexual attention.
  * Sustained disruption of community events, including talks and presentations.
  * Disrespecting other's projects
- * All behavouirs outlined as unacceptable in the [GEMS Singapore Student Handbook Page 22 - 34](https://drive.google.com/open?id=13PRRf-RAr4bLNA_gzZk3-K0p2l_R3I0p&authuser=1)
+ * All behaviours outlined as unacceptable in the [GEMS Singapore Student Handbook Page 22 - 34](https://drive.google.com/open?id=13PRRf-RAr4bLNA_gzZk3-K0p2l_R3I0p&authuser=1)
- * Advocating for, or encouraging, any of the above behavior.
+ * Advocating for, or encouraging, any of the above behaviour.

-## 5. Consequences of Unacceptable Behavior
+## 5. Consequences of Unacceptable Behaviour

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behaviour from any community member, including sponsors and those with decision-making authority, will not be tolerated.

-Anyone asked to stop unacceptable behavior is expected to comply immediately.
+Anyone asked to stop unacceptable behaviour is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behaviour, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a nearby teacher as soon as possible.
+If you are subject to or witness unacceptable behaviour, or have any other concerns, please notify a nearby teacher as soon as possible.

 ## 7. Addressing Grievances